On the number of terms in the COS method for European option pricing: Overview: the COS method for option pricing

+where $\sum{}^{\prime}$ indicates that the first summand (with $k=0$) is weighted by one-half.
+A little analysis shows that

-i.e. the coefficients $c_{k}$ can be obtained explicitly if $\varphi$ is given in closed-form.
-Here, $\Re(z)$ denotes the real part of a complex number $z$.
+i.e., the coefficients $c_{k}^{j}$ can be obtained explicitly if $\varphi$ is given in closed form.
+Here, $\Re(z)$ denotes the real part of a complex number $z$ and $i$ the imaginary unit.
 For $0<M\leq L$ define

-To keep the notation simple, we suppress the dependence of $e_{k}$ and $c_{k}$ on $L$ and the dependence of $v_{k}$ on $M$.
-The COS method states that the price of the European option can be approximated by
+To keep the notation simple, we suppress the dependence of $a_{k}^{j}$ and $c_{k}^{j}$ on $L$ and the dependence of $v_{k}$ on $M$.
+The COS method states that the time-0 price of the European option can be approximated by

-where $\sum{}^{\prime}$ indicates that the first summand (with $k=0$) is weighted by one-half.
-The coefficients $c_{k}$ are given in closed-form when $\varphi$ is given analytically and the coefficients $v_{k}$ can also be computed explicitly in important cases, e.g. for plain vanilla European put or call options and digital options, see for instance appendix in \cite{junike2022precise}.
+The coefficients $c_{k}$ are given in closed form when $\varphi$ is given analytically and the coefficients $v_{k}$ can also be computed explicitly in important cases, e.g., for plain vanilla European put or call options and digital options, see \citet{fang2009novel}.
 This makes the COS method numerically very efficient and robust.